 New Delhi said the inconveniences of Latorre and Girone are pale in comparison to the murder of the two innocent fishermen and the pain and suffering inflicted on their families.

 India said Italian accounts overlook the crucial fact that the delays Italy complains of are due to its own delaying tactics as it was trying to pass the blame on India.

 Even the Supreme Court targeted Italy for its endless efforts to delay the proceedings and not India, it said.

-"India requests the International Tribunal for the Law of the Sea to reject the submissions made by Italy in its request for prescription of provisional measures and to refuse prescription of any provisional measure in the present case," it said.
+“India requests the International Tribunal for the Law of the Sea to reject the submissions made by Italy in its request for prescription of provisional measures and to refuse prescription of any provisional measure in the present case,” it added.